 Prisons of War

-Pirates and prisoners of war were held in the vaults below the Great Hall in the 1700s and 1800s.
-This prison recreation offers a glimpse into the grim way of life they had to endure.
+Pirates and prisoners of war were once held in the vaults below Crown Square.
+In the 1700s and 1800s hundreds of prisoners of war were held in these dark, cramped spaces.
+Today, a recreation of the vaults as they would have looked around 1800 offers a glimpse into the grim way of life.

 Caribbean pirates were held in the vaults before they became a prison of war.
 In 1720, 21 members of Black Bart’s crew were captured off Argyll.
 They had come to Scotland to retire.
-Instead, most were hanged below the high water mark off Leith.
+Instead, most were hanged.